ajslater/comicbox/README.md

 # Comicbox

-Comicbox is a comic book archive metadata reader and writer.
+A comic book archive metadata reader and writer.
 It reads CBR and CBZ archives and writes CBZ archives.
 It reads and writes the [ComicRack comicinfo.xml format](https://wiki.mobileread.com/wiki/ComicRack#Metadata), the [ComicBookInfo format](https://code.google.com/archive/p/comicbookinfo/) and [CoMet format](https://github.com/wdhongtw/comet-utils).

 ## ⌨️ <a href="usage">Usage</a>

 ### API

-Comicbox's primary purpose is as a library for other programs with [comicbox.comic_archive](https://github.com/ajslater/comicbox/blob/master/comicbox/comic_archive.py) as the primary interface.
+Comicbox's primary purpose is as a library for other programs with [comicbox.comic_archive](https://github.com/ajslater/comicbox/blob/main/comicbox/comic_archive.py) as the primary interface.

 ### Console